 A 135-mile, multi-terrain run following Canada's dynamic East Coast Trail

-In 2016 James visited his Grandparents' home of Newfoundland to run 135 miles of developed hiking route on the island's renowned East Coast Trail.
+In 2016 James visited his Grandparents' home of Newfoundland to run 135 miles of developed hiking trails on the island's renowned East Coast Trail route.
 The run was spread over the course of five days, with an average distance greater than a marathon each day.
-The trail, a community-led route that is constantly under development, is located on the east coast of Canada on the shores of the Avalon Peninsula in the Provence of Newfoundland and Labrador.
+The trail, a community-led route that is constantly under development, is located on the east coast of Canada on the shores of the Avalon Peninsula in the province of Newfoundland and Labrador.
 It takes in stunning coastal scenery, from high rocky bluffs to tiny coves, and has an overall elevation gain of several thousand meters.
-James ran unsupported by day but with extra luggage moved between night-time stops.
+James ran alone and unsupported by day but with extra luggage moved between night-time stops.

 "The best trail you've likely never heard of" The Boston Globe

 The East Coast Trail on Newfoundland's Avalon Peninsula is managed by the East Coast Trail Association – a volunteer-supported charity.
 Each year it is developed further and, as such, has changed in length and quality since it was first established in 1994.
 The official opening of the trail came in 2001 when the main route, from Capphayden to St Johns, was completed.
-Since then a further 50 kilometres (31 miles) have been developed and yet 275km of undeveloped trail also remain still to be added.
+Since then, a further 50 kilometres (31 miles) has been developed and yet 275km of undeveloped trail also remains still to be added.
 The potential total distance for the route is, in fact, a whopping 540 kilometres (335 miles).
-As the only continuous section of trail, however, James' run covered the 'original' 220 kilometre (136 mile) route from Cappahayden to St Johns.
+As the only continuous section of trail, however, James' run covered the 'original' 220-kilometre (136-mile) route from Cappahayden to St Johns.

 If you would like to offer sponsorship for the run, then the best way is quite simply to support the route itself.
 The East Coast Trail is maintained by a charity and relies heavily on donations.
 To help James, to help the charity and to help maintain this trail for future generations, you can donate to the East Coast Trail Association here.